top of page

 • What do Methodists believe?

 Methodists are part of the universal Church of Christ, and bring our own special witness to it.
 We have always been clear that no-one is beyond the reach of God's love.
-That love and forgiveness is there for everyone who turns to God, and not just for a chosen few.
+That love and forgiveness are there for everyone who turns to God, and not just for a chosen few.
 Through Jesus' death on the cross, and his resurrection, Methodists (along with all Christians) believe that God broke the power of all that is evil, both in the world and in ourselves.

 • What happens during Methodist worship?